Hexahedral Metrics

 Maximum Skew

-- Skew measures how much an element deviates from being a regular shape (e.g., in 3D a cube; in 2D a square or equilateral triangle).
+- Skew measures how much an element deviates from being a regular shape (e.g., in 3D, a cube or regular tetrahedron; in 2D, a square or equilateral triangle).
 A skew value of 0 indicates a perfectly regular shape, while higher values indicate increasing levels of distortion.

 - Knupp et al.1 (page 97) indicate an acceptable range of